coffee-fueled-dev/statespace/README.md

 # StateSpace

-A configurable framework for generating and analyzing combinatorial state graphs.
-This project uses **rule-based transitions** to explore systems modeled as elements moving between containers.
+A configurable framework for generating and analyzing state graphs.

 ---